PragnyaKalvakol/GDP-I-GROUP-4/README.md

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.

+##### Choose a bot type
+- In the navigation menu, select Create.
+You can also select Home then select Create a bot.
+- Choose one of the following options:
+  - Use Build for production to create production bots that are 	intended to be deployed to your customers.
+  - Use Try the unified canvas (preview) to test out the new authoring features in preview.
+- After selecting an option then start creating a bot.

 ##### Create a Bot
 - Name your bot
 - What language will your bot speak